 Keeping in mind that the Reebok Nano X1 is a very different training shoe compared to the previous Nanos, its performance reflected the new changes.

-Reebok Nano X1 When Lifting and for CrossFit
+Testing the Reebok Nano X1 for Lifting and CrossFit

 This shoe is okay for lifting, and it works for a variety of activities.
 Since owning this model, I’ve trained up to 525 lbs in them, and their stability was okay.
 Were they as stable as something like the Reebok Nano X?